abelardopardo/ontask_b/docs/Using/action.rst

    :align: center
    :width: 100%

 Three tabs are available in this screen.
 From left to right, the first one is the :ref:`personalized text editor <personalized_text_editor>`.
 It offers the same functionality as described for the `personalized text action <personalized_content>` with the difference that the only personalized content allowed is the comments extracted from the rubric.
-Place the cursor in the location in the email and click the buttom *Insert rubric text* to insert the mark that will be replaced by the rubric text.
+Place the cursor in the location in the email and click the button *Insert rubric text* to insert the mark that will be replaced by the rubric text.

 The second tab is identical to the one in the :ref:`personalized text action <personalized_content>` to select a subset of learners to consider for this action.
 The right-most tab is where the rubric table is manipulated.
 The criteria in the rubric are either already existing columns with a common set of pre-defined values, or you can create the criteria specifying these values.
 The following figure shows an example of rubric with two criteria (*Presentation* and *Structure*) and each of them with three levels of attainment (*High*, *Medium* and *Poor*).